I replaced Netflix and HBO with network TV for a week, and my brain is different now

 Or maybe I just imagined that part.

 Despite my negative tone, I have to say: It was legitimately fun to see what the contestants come up with on this show, and the slo-mo shots of Lego destruction lit up my dopamine center.
-Also, I like that this show promotes creativity rather than fame.
-It seems like something one might watch with their kid that could result in both parties going nuts at the Lego store afterward, and building something cool together.
+Also, I like that Lego Masters promotes creativity rather than reality-competition show fame.
+It seems like something one might watch with their kid that could result in both parties going nuts at the Lego store, and building something cool together.

-If only LEGO Masters wasn’t guilty, as every other reality-competition show, of trying to milk every ounce of drama out of the proceedings.
+If only Lego Masters wasn’t guilty, as is every other reality-competition show, of trying to milk every ounce of drama out of the proceedings.

 The scandalized reaction shots that followed one guy telling his teammate, “I feel like you don’t understand Lego,” felt like a Christopher Guest movie played absurdly straight.